raspibolt/raspibolt/raspibolt_80_charge-lnd.md

 * Double-check the fee policy on all your channels to ensure that you are happy with the changes!

+🔍: _To see all the possible policy types and options and some examples, check the charge-lnd [Github page](https://github.com/accumulator/charge-lnd#charge-lnd)._

 ## Automatic fee updates

 We can make the script run automatically at regular time intervals by using a cron job.
 For example, we could run the charge-lnd program every 12 hours.